Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

 * We add a new language feature, with a syntax completely different to the old syntax
 * Allows for a given class to use a mix of the two behaviours
 * Confusing with property delegates?
 They are still a completely different concept...
-* Repeats a type instead of referring to an identifier

 The policy for delegated interface member collisions should probably be as follows:
 * If the colliding member is from the supertype, and it is final, the delegation is illegal